garageScript/databases/public/lessons/elastic.md

   .then(console.log)
 </code></pre>

 This command requests general information about the index called `@username-example`.
 For the purpose of security, we only provide you with the authority to manipulate any indices whose name starts with `@username-`.
-So you can create indices called for example, `@username-mails` or `@username-posts` and write/read/analyze data.
+So you can create indices called for example, `@username-mails`, `@username-posts`, or etc. and write/read/analyze data.